Canon M6 vs Sony A77 II

 Studio photographers will appreciate that the Sony A77 II (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
+Both the M6 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The M6 was replaced by the Canon M6 Mark II, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.